erlerobot/erle_gitbook_cplusplus/c++_basics/variables.md

 	 return 0;
 }
  ```
 (Note how we can print a sequence of values by “chaining” the << symbol.)
-The name of a variable is an identiﬁer token.
-Identiﬁers may contain numbers, letters, and
-underscores (_), and may not start with a number.
+The name of a variable is an identifier token.
+Identifiers may contain numbers, letters, and underscores (_), and may not start with a number.
 Line 5 is the declaration of the variable x.
 We must tell the compiler what type x will be
 so that it knows how much memory to reserve for it and what kinds of operations may be
 performed on it.
 Line 6 is the initialization of x, where we specify an initial value for it.
 This introduces a
 new operator: =, the assignment operator.
 We can also change the value of x later on in the
 code using this operator.
 We could replace lines 5 and 6 with a single statement that does both declaration and